kcnishan/NepaliCharactersClassification_withapi/README.md

 ```
 python app.py
 ```
- Then open server in **localhost:5000**
+ Then open server in **localhost:5000**.
+You can draw nepali characters in the black board using mouse.

 ## sample output
+The image shows predicted output with confidence score that it belongs to that class(out of 46 classes)

 ![project_handwritten](https://user-images.githubusercontent.com/16822926/75625155-84169e00-5be3-11ea-889f-0d140c069f95.png)
- The image shows predicted output with confidence score that it belongs to that class.